Compromise of 1790: Assumption

 Historian Max M. Edling says that assumption worked by using the location of the capital as a bargaining ploy.
 Alexander Hamilton proposed that the federal Treasury take over and pay off the debt states had incurred to pay for the American Revolutionary War.
 The Treasury would issue bonds that rich people would buy, thereby giving the rich a tangible stake in the success of the national government.
 Hamilton proposed to pay off the new bonds with revenue from a new tariff on imports.
 Jefferson originally approved the scheme, but Madison had turned him around by arguing that federal control of debt would consolidate too much power in the national government.

 Edling pointed out that after its passage in 1790, the assumption was accepted.
 James Madison tried to pay speculators below 100%, but they were paid the face value of the state debts they held regardless of how little they had paid for them.
 When Jefferson became president, he continued the system.
 The credit of the U.S. was solidly established at home and abroad, and Hamilton was successful in signing up many of the bondholders in his new Federalist Party.
 Good credit allowed Thomas Jefferson's Treasury Secretary, Albert Gallatin, to borrow in Europe to finance the Louisiana Purchase in 1803, and to borrow to finance the War of 1812.

 In popular culture

-The compromise is dramatized in the musical Hamilton by Lin-Manuel Miranda in the song "The Room Where It Happens", which tells the story from the perspective of Aaron Burr.
+The compromise is dramatized in the musical Hamilton by Lin-Manuel Miranda in the song "The Room Where It Happens", which tells the story from the perspective of Aaron Burr, a bystander of this compromise who was not privy to the conversations at the negotiation.

-Officially titled Hamilton: An American Musical, it is a musical theatre production that tells the story of the Founding Father Alexander Hamilton and his ascent out of poverty and to power against the backdrop of the American Revolution.